Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 ---

-# Awards & Judging Criteria
+# Awards

 The following award amount applicable to a Large, Medium and Small award category (“Category”) is anticipated to be available per confirmed and accepted bug fix that meets the Program requirements.
-Eligible Submissions will be judged in accordance with the below Judging Criteria for the appropriate Category as determined by SOCBB and as stated below:
+Eligible Submissions will be judged in accordance with judging criteria as determined by SOCBB.

 ## **Large $10,000**